richardnadj/redils/README.md

 *Default* `false`
 *Expects* `boolean`

 If the container is bigger than the slide it will center the slide.
+If not using overflow then padding will be added to the start and the end of the slideshow to center the first and last slides.

 	$(selector).redils({center: false});